Jonathan L. Handel

 Mr. Handel is rated AV® Preeminent™ 5.0 out of 5 by Martindale-Hubbell .
 In 2008, The Daily Journal named him one of the Top 100 Lawyers in California and in 2013, AlwaysOn listed him as a Power Player in Technology Business Media.

 Clerk, U.S. Court of Appeals for the Fifth Circuit (1990-1991).

 Associate Counsel, Writers Guild of America (1993-1994).

-Mr. Handel is an adjunct professor / lecturer in law teaching substantive courses at Southwestern Law School, and has previously been an adjunct professor at USC and UCLA Law Schools.
+Mr. Handel is an adjunct professor / lecturer in law teaching substantive entertainment law courses at Southwestern and USC Law School, and has previously been an adjunct professor at UCLA Law School.
 He also taught a film appreciation and screening class for several years for UCLA Extension’s Entertainment Department.

 Prior to law school, Mr. Handel worked in the computer industry in research, programming and market support functions in areas including the Internet/ARPAnet, artificial intelligence and graphic user interface.

 Prior to law school, Mr. Handel drafted to Cambridge (Mass.)
 Human Rights Ordinance, a local civil rights law, and successfully lobbied for its passage.
 He was involved in local politics and community affairs in Cambridge and subsequently West Hollywood for over a decade, was twice elected on the public ballot to four-years terms on the Cambridge Democratic City Committee, and served as a delegate to the Massachusetts and California state Democratic conventions eleven times.

 Expert Witness Engagement